Considering purchasing a home?

-1. Roof: checking the roof for need of replacement can vary from the extreme to the minor – here’s how to know when and how to tell the difference.
-Roofs in need of replacement will: curl, discolored, broken or missing pieces, very dirty including moss growth or leaking.
-In the summer . are there areas that look wet . all water should run off the roof after a storm, if the roof is holding water or puddles exist, the roof needs work right away
+1. Roof: Checking the roof for need of replacement can vary from the extreme to the minor – here’s how to know when and how to tell the difference.
+Roofs in need of replacement will curl, have discoloured, broken, or missing pieces and might seem dirty or show moss growth.
+In warmer temps, water should shed off a roof following a storm, so any area that looks wet or that holds water indicated that the roof needs work right away.

-3. Structure: stand across the street from the house . does it look straight?
-Is the building shifted or leaning at all?
+2. Structure: Stand across the street from the house, does it look straight?
+Has the building shifted or does is it leaning at all?

-Fridge: take a bill (any denomination will do) and close the fridge door on it, with half in the fridge and half out.
-Now pull on the bill . you should feel the bill being held back some, if not you are losing valuable cold air from the fridge and a new magnetic strip is recommended.
+Fridge – Take a bill (any denomination will do) and close the fridge door on it as you hold it.
+Now pull gently on the bill.
+You should feel some resistance.
+If not, you are losing valuable cold air from the fridge and a new magnetic sealing strip is recommended.

-5. Electrical System: is the wiring overhead sourced?
+4. Electrical System: Is the wiring overhead sourced?
 If so, are the wires clear of obstructions and is the entry mast metal and in good condition?
 Is the meter and panel at least 100 amps?
-If not, you may need expensive
+If not, you may need expensive upgrades.

-6. Heating System: is there a central system and what is the distribution network?
+5. Heating System: Is there a central system and what is the distribution network?
 If the house relies on electric or oil heat, there is a good chance you cannot install air conditioning easily.

-7. Grading: check all areas of the property for a slope towards the house.
-Note any grates or alternate water management systems as this may be an indication of ongoing problems
+6. Grading: Check all areas of the property for a slope towards the house.
+Note any grates or alternate water management systems as this may be an indication of ongoing problems.

-10. Breathe: taking a deep breath when you walk in the door of the house can tell you a lot.
+9. Breathe: Taking a deep breath when you walk in the door of the house can tell you a lot.
 Does it smell earthy, musty, damp or fresh?
 Trust the first breath in the door and you will know what to look for.

 Please note these items are simply a launching pad to get an idea of the homes you are viewing in your process, they will not indicate if you are paying fair market value for the house, only your Realtor can determine this information.